leader4/python-doc-translation/branches/Python-3.2/bugs.rst

-.. _reporting-bugs:
+ï»¿.. _reporting-bugs:

 ***********************
-Reporting Bugs ±¨¸æ´íÎó
+Reporting Bugs æŠ¥å‘Šé”™è¯¯
 ***********************

 Python is a mature programming language which has established a reputation for